 The area boasts galleries providing unique insights into art, literature, history, culture and geology and, for newcomers, the permanent collections are often undiscovered gems.
 Temporary exhibitions are just as enriching, typically offering an astonishingly fresh and vibrant approach, as well as being displayed in unique and glorious settings.

 The unofficial ‘gallery trail’ can start in Kendal and encompass Romney, Ruskin and much more at Abbot Hall, continuing with exhibitions at Kendal Museum.
 Moving to Bowness, the breathtaking beauty of work produced by the Arts & Crafts movement awaits at Blackwell, The Arts and Crafts House, along with a programme of changing exhibitions, while major shows at the Wordsworth Museum in Grasmere connect visitors with the world of the Romantic poets.

 The art at the Heaton Cooper Studio, Grasmere, brings landscape to life and over in Hawkshead, the Beatrix Potter Gallery evokes memories of childhood through Miss Potter’s stunning watercolours.
 Milnthorpe's Art Exhibition is held annually every July, boasting exhibits by many well known Lakeland artists which are for sale, with all profits going to local good works and charities.

-Finally, have you visit The Beach Hut Gallery yet in Grange?
+Finally, have you visited The Beach Hut Gallery yet in Grange?
 A hidden gem situated at the end of the Cross Bay Walk, its programme of exhibitions throughout the year means there is something for everyone!